mylifecode/readWriteXlsxFile/index.md

 - simple interface
 - small footprint
 - portable across different platforms (Windows, *nix)
-- minimal dependancies: only depends on expat (only for reading) and libzip (which in turn depends on zlib)
+- minimal dependancies: only depends on expat (only for reading) and minizip or libzip (which in turn depend on zlib)
-- seperate library for reading and writing .xlsx files
+- separate library for reading and writing .xlsx files
+- does not require Microsoft(R) Excel(TM) to be installed

 Reading .xlsx files:
 - intended to process .xlsx files as a data table, which assumes the following: